tchang135/Lebron_or_Buckets/README.md

 - Timer: Once the player hits the Start Button, the timer will start shortly after.
 Starting at 60, the timer will go down to 00.
 Once the timer hits 0, the game will end.

 ![alt text](/wireframe_image/gameover.png)
 - Gameover Message: Will indicate to the player if they won or loss the game, display their current score and the score required to win
 - Play Again Button: The player will be able to click this button and the game will reset, allowing them to attempt again.

 ### **Technologies, Libraries, APIs:**
 This project will have the following technologies:
 - Canvas API to render the basketball, the hoop, the scoreboard, and any images/text that would appear depending on specific actions
-- Matter-js library to handle and code the physics that goes into the functionality of the game
 - Webpack to bundle the source Javascript code into one file
 - npm to manage project dependencies

 ### **Implementation Timeline**
 _Friday:_
-- Getting more familiar with Matter-js library
+- Getting more familiar with physics logic and vanilla DOM syntax
 - Setting up general framework of index.html
 - Try to get objects with proper physics load in my browswer
 - Create the skeleton of my project

 _Weekend:_
-- Getting more familiar with Matter-js library
+- Getting more familiar with physics logic
 - Create the proper objects that interact with physics(i.e. Basketball, hoop)
 - Allowing these objects to properly interact with physics
 - Creating a working scoreboard that keeps track of the player's current score